WATERDROP INC. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed against Waterdrop Inc. in the United States District Court for the Southern District of New York

-NEW YORK, Oct.
-28, 2021 /PRNewswire/ -- October 28, 2021 -Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of investors who purchased or otherwise acquired the American Depositary Receipts ("ADR's") of Waterdrop Inc. (NYSE: WDH) ("Waterdrop") in or traceable to Waterdrop's May 2021 initial public offering (the "IPO").
+NEW YORK, Nov.
+4, 2021 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of investors who purchased or otherwise acquired the American Depositary Receipts ("ADR's") of Waterdrop Inc. (NYSE: WDH) ("Waterdrop") in or traceable to Waterdrop's May 2021 initial public offering (the "IPO").

 All investors who purchased the ADR's of Waterdrop Inc. and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.